champax/pysolmeters/README.md

-pysol_meters
+pysolmeters
 ============

 Welcome to pysol

 Copyright (C) 2013/2017 Laurent Labatut / Laurent Champagnac

-pysol_meters is a set of python helpers to populate and get counters, anywhere in the code.
+pysolmeters is a set of python helpers to populate and get counters, anywhere in the code.

 It can be used to instrument low-level APIs and validate stuff with unit testing or push counters toward some monitoring softwares.